Authentication and authorization

 The Ext Auth section below includes guides for all the different authentication sources supported out of the box, and a guide to creating your own plugins or passthrough server for custom authentication logic.
 Also included in this section is a guide for developing a Custom Auth service.

-External Authentication: Authenticate and authorize requests to your services using Gloo Mesh's external auth service.
+External authentication: Authenticate and authorize requests to your services using Gloo Mesh's external auth service

-OAuth: External Auth with OAuth
+OAuth: Set up external auth with OAuth

-LDAP: Authenticate and authorize requests using LDAP.
+LDAP: Authenticate and authorize requests using LDAP